 Father Colin Program

 Welcome to Notre Dame Academy and thank you for your interest in the Father Colin Program for students with learning differences.
 I am very excited to be a part of a Catholic school whose teaching practices create a sense of belonging.
-Father Colin students will have the opportunity to not only attend Notre Dame Academy but to participate in all that the school has to offer.
+Father Colin students have the opportunity to not only attend Notre Dame Academy but to participate in all that the school has to offer.

-The Father Colin Program will offer a research-based, specialized learning program for students in reading, writing, math and social skills in a small group setting in order to help students with learning difficulties make progress toward their learning goals.
-Speech language services will be offered through a licensed speech and language pathologist for students that qualify.
-A reading specialist will also be on staff to assist with reading instruction.
-Students will also be given an opportunity to participate in extracurricular activities alongside their peers at Notre Dame Academy.
+The Father Colin Program offers a research-based, specialized learning program for students in reading, writing, math and social skills in a small group setting in order to help students with learning difficulties make progress toward their learning goals.
+Speech-language services are offered through a licensed speech and language pathologist for students that qualify.
+A reading specialist is also on staff to assist with reading instruction.
+Students are given an opportunity to participate in extracurricular activities alongside their peers at Notre Dame Academy.
 Our program offers the best of both worlds for students with learning differences while serving all members of our families under one roof.

-Thank you again for your interest in Notre Dame Academy’s Father Colin Program and please contact our admissions office for more information about our excellent program.
+Thank you again for your interest in Notre Dame Academy’s Father Colin Program.
+Please contact our admissions office for more information about our excellent program.